 By Marie Haynes

 Google’s Panda algorithm was first released in February 2011.
-It focused on catching out websites which had poor quality content and delivered better results to the top of the search engines.
+It focused on catching out websites that had poor quality content and delivered better results to the top of the search engines.
 But what if we didn’t know everything about Google Panda that we thought we did?
 Marie Haynes gives her insights into the Panda update and offers her thoughts on what it is all about.

 By Jayson DeMers

 Mobile search is becoming bigger and bigger.
 When Google rolled out its “Mobilegeddon” updates, website owners rushed to make sure their sites were optimised accordingly.
-This articles gives some recommendations on what it will take to rank in the mobile search results.
+This article gives some recommendations on what it will take to rank in the mobile search results.